NevermindNilas/TheAnimeScripter/README.md

 -nt :int         - Number of threads to utilize for Upscaling and Segmentation,
                    Really CPU/GPU dependent, with my 3090 I max out at 4 for Cugan / Shufflecugan.
                    As for SwinIR I max out at 2

+-chain :bool     - Not usable yet, for chaining multiple models in one run.
 ```

 # Acknowledgements